Bury College has received 16-19 Tuition Fund support for 2021/22, to help reduce the disruption to learning arising from coronavirus (COVID-19).

 This funding is to enable small group tuition for 16-19-year-old students in English, maths, and other courses where learning has been disrupted.
+Students aged 19 to 24 who have an education, health and care (EHC) plan are also eligible for support.

 Bury College is focusing activities where they will achieve greatest difference, e.g. by targeting those students working towards grade 5 in GCSE English and/or Mathematics.